JakeJMattson/ModMail/README.md

 ### Report

-`The invocation channel must be a report channel.`
+`These commands can only be run in a report channel.`

 | Command   | Arguments | Effect                                    |
 | ------    | ------    | ------                                    |